 Luckily I stuck to my plan and ended up not having the “surgery doctor” on call the night I gave birth in a hospital setting.

 It comes down to knowing that a natural and unmedicated birth is what you want and preparing mentally and physically for it.
 If you go in half-assed or with the thought “I’d love to give birth naturally, but I’ll see what happens when I go into labor” then forget it.
 It won’t happen because it hasn’t been set in your mind.

 You have to decide that this is the right course of action for you, put it in the birth plan, tell your partner, family member and health care team, stick to it, and prepare mentally and physically.

 Sure, a natural birth sounds great for female strength and empowerment, but the big question is “How bad is it?
 How painful is a natural and unmedicated birth?”

 I did a lot of research between the time I decided and the time I gave birth naturally and unmedicated.
 I talked to the 1 or 2 friends who opted to give birth in this way, watched TLC’s a Birth Story every day, and prepared my body by exercising.

 In my head, though, the biggest question is “How bad is the pain?”
 “Do I actually have a high pain tolerance?”

 If you’re reading this and asking the same questions, the answer is:

-Yes, it’s intense.
+Yes, the labor process is intense.
 BUT, your body has an amazingly natural way of moderating the pain.
 It’s truly beautiful that your body knows EXACTLY what to do.

 Is it worth it?